 Still not sure?

 Freshman admission alternatives

-We recognize that some students have potential for success not clearly evident through standard measures of class rank, grade point average, and test scores.
+As a selective admission institution, our objective is to admit students with demonstrated potential for academic success.
+We recognize that some students have potential for success not clearly evident through standard measures of class rank, grade point average and test scores.
 If you do not meet the requirements listed above, please review our freshman admission alternatives.

 Admission information for other student groups

 Students who have earned dual credit in high school are evaluated for admission under the freshman admission policy.
 All dual credit students must submit an application for admission and meet published deadlines to be considered for admission and scholarships.

 If you are ready to come back to school, Adult Student Services staff will assist you through the admissions process.
 Adult students with no prior college since graduating from high school pursuing an undergraduate degree must meet the same high school core requirements as entering freshmen.
 The selection index requirement is waived if high school graduation was more than three years ago.

 Students who choose to take the General Educational Development (GED) or the High School Equivalency Test (HiSET) examination will be considered for admission on the basis of their combined high school equivalency diploma test score and their ACT (or SAT) scores according to the table below.